Director of Jewish Museum Berlin resigns | DW | 14.06.2019

 Netanyahu's assertion that the exhibition, which ran until April, amounted to a one-sided "Palestinian-Muslim view" was rejected as political interference by Schäfer and Monika Grütters, the German government's commissioner for culture and the media.

-On Friday, Schäfer against defended the special exhibition, saying it had not produced anti-Israeli nor pro-Palestinian propaganda.
+On Friday, Schäfer again defended the special exhibition, saying it had not produced anti-Israeli nor pro-Palestinian propaganda.

 Departure 'respected,' says Grütters